Breadcrumbs

 padSelectionSignatureField

-Checkboxes connected to a signature field in this way are no longer inserted into the document in a destructive way when it is saved.
-Checkboxes connected to a signature are saved incrementally together with the corresponding signature.
-In addition, the form field 'information' of this type of checkbox is also included in the encrypted signature data themselves.
+checkboxes connected to a signature field in this way are no longer inserted into the document in a destructive way when it is saved. checkboxes connected to a signature are saved incrementally together with the corresponding signature.
+In addition, the form field information of this type of checkbox is also included in the encrypted signature data themselves.

 String